Ministerial Secretary

 2. PROCLAMATION

-Always keep pastors aware that their first call is to proclaim the Word to the church and to the world, presenting Jesus as Savior and Lord of all peoples, regardless of race, gender, nationality, tribe, or economic position. .
+Always keep pastors aware that their first calling is to proclaim the Word to the church and to the world, presenting Jesus as Savior and Lord of all peoples, regardless of race, gender, nationality, tribe, or economic status .

 3. PERSONAL DEVELOPMENT

 Encourage positive growth in the personal life of the pastor and his family.
-Recommend a balanced use of time so that pastors obtain comprehensive formation while honing their talents and relationships.
+Recommend balanced use of time so that pastors gain comprehensive training while honing their talents and relationships.

 4. PERSONAL GROWTH

-Promote the professional development of pastors in the study and practice of the ministry, representing their interests before the Central Association and highlighting the image of the pastoral ministry in order to attract and keep qualified people in their ranks.
+Promote the professional development of pastors in the study and practice of the ministry, representing their interests before the Central Association and enhancing the image of the pastoral ministry with the aim of attracting and keeping qualified people in their ranks.

 5. CHURCH GROWTH

-Train pastors to strengthen their congregations and embrace the priesthood of all believers, involving all members in ministries so that churches are centers of loving care, dynamic evangelism, and the presence of the living God.
+Empower pastors to strengthen their congregations and embrace the priesthood of all believers, engaging all members in ministries so that churches are centers of loving care, dynamic evangelism, and the presence of the living God.

-The Ministerial Secretariat of the Central Association, recognizes that in today’s complex world, ministry is not the concern of the pastor alone.
+The Central Conference Ministerial Secretariat, recognizes that in today’s complex world, ministry is not just in the interest of the pastor.
 The pastor’s wife and children are involved in and affected by the person and practice of the ministry.

 III.
 SUPPORT FOR THE PASTOR’S WIFE

-The Central Conference Ministry Secretariat is here to support pastors’ wives to recognize and utilize their own spiritual gifts when serving in the local church.
+The Central Conference Ministerial Secretariat is here to support pastors’ wives so that they can recognize and use their own spiritual gifts when serving in the local church.

-It is the responsibility of the ministerial secretary to take the initiative and provide opportunities for the wives of the pastors to meet to stimulate the role of involvement in SIEMA activities.
+It is the responsibility of the ministerial secretary to take the initiative and provide opportunities for pastors’ wives to come together to stimulate the role of becoming involved in SIEMA activities.

 IV.
 THE CHILDREN OF THE SHEPHERDS

-Children of pastors have unique needs and gifts and deserve special care from the ministry of the church.
-The mission is to focus on the needs of the pastors’ children, hoping to guide them in their spiritual growth, providing them with resources and training.
+Pastors’ children have unique needs and gifts and deserve special care from the ministry of the church.
+The mission is to focus on the needs of pastors’ children hoping to guide them in their spiritual growth, providing them with resources and training.

-The vision is to develop an effective ministry to the children of the pastors of the Central Conference and to encourage in each children of the pastor the following:
+The vision is to develop an effective ministry for the children of Central Conference pastors and to encourage in each pastor’s child the following:

-- A healthy awareness of himself as a child of God.
+2. A healthy self-awareness as a child of God.

-- A greater participation in the mission of God for the church, the community and the world.
+5. Greater participation in God’s mission for the church, the community and the world.

 V. CHURCH ELDERS – TRAINING

-The Ministerial Secretariat of the Central Association exists to lead the pastors of this Association in the training and training of the elders of their churches, and thus they can help in the pastoral care of their congregations according to the indications of the Church Manual.
+The Ministerial Secretariat of the Central Association exists to lead the pastors of this Association in the training and training of the elders of their churches, so that they can help in the pastoral care of their congregations according to the indications of the Manual of the Church.

 Specific areas in which the elder should be trained should include: